CBP officers seize fentanyl, meth at Bridge of the Americas - NewsBreak

 Related

+Two men convicted for large scale drug trafficking from Mexico to El Paso

-EL PASO, Texas (KTSM) – A federal jury convicted two men Tuesday of multiple counts of drug trafficking.
-Additionally, one of the defendants was convicted of domestic and international money laundering.
-According to court documents and evidence presented at the trial, Jorge Sanchez-Morales aka “Capulina,” ran a large-scale drug trafficking organization, spanning from Mexico to […]
+EL PASO, Texas (KFOX14/CBS4) — A federal jury convicted two men Tuesday of multiple counts of drug trafficking.
+One of the defendants was convicted of domestic and international money laundering.
+Jorge Sanchez-Morales aka “Capulina,” 47, was convicted of two counts of conspiracy to possess with intent to distribute; two...

+CBP officers seize more than 20 pounds of meth, 10 pounds of fentanyl at BOTA

+EL Paso, Texas (KTSM) — U.S. Customs and Border Protection officers working at the Bridge of the Americas border crossing intercepted 26 pounds of methamphetamine and 10 pounds of fentanyl in a single failed smuggling attempt.
+The interception occurred on Sunday, Nov.
+6, when CBP officers encountered an 18-year-old male U.S. citizen who arrived from […]

 Man arrested in possession of thousands of fentanyl pills